Say hello to the world of building your own SDR with a GNURadio FM Receiver. You can get this up and running in half an hour, as shown in my video.

 Learning GNURadio is similar to learning a programming language and development environment.
 So, the typical “Hello World” project is creating a GNURadio FM Receiver using the RTL-SDR.
 This is where I will start my exploration of this new tool.

 The flow diagram for this project is shown in the above picture.
 If you download and expand this graphic, you will see all the blocks and configurations needed to demodulate your local FM stations and display their signals.
-In addition, I have posted a GNURadio FM Receiver video tutorial which describes everything in detail, step-by-step.
+I have posted a GNURadio FM Receiver video tutorial which describes everything in detail, step-by-step.
+Or, you can download and run the GNURadio file below. [sdm_download id=”4058″ fancy=”0″ color=”orange” button_text=”Download GRC File”]

 What I Learned Building the GNURadio FM Receiver